wp-plugins/hashcore/readme.txt

 * Initial Version

 = 1.1 =
-* Added support for multiple langauges and "join the conversation" box
+* Added support for multiple languages and "join the conversation" box

 == Upgrade Notice ==